How PayPerScrape Works

 Reliability & speed you can count on

-Domain strategies are cached in Redis with 5-day TTL for fast lookups.
-Unknown domains start cheap (static mode) and learn over time.
+Domain strategies are cached in Redis for fast lookups.
+Unknown domains start on static mode and learn over time.
 Up to 4 automatic retry attempts with smart escalation ensure high success rates.